 DPP settings

 The Digital Product Passport (DPP) settings page is at Settings > Digital Product Passport.
-It has five tabs: General, Products, Branding, GS1 Digital Link, and Domain & Export.
+It has four tabs: General, Branding, GS1 Digital Link, and Products & Distribution.
+Domain configuration and product visibility both live inside the Products & Distribution tab.
+Data export is provided through the API (/api/v1/dpp/export), not as a separate tab.

 General